lukewaite/lukewaite.github.io/_posts/2017-08-17-bash-oneliner-laravel-retry-todays-failed-jobs.markdown

 A colleague watching me do it, informed me that last time they did something like this (I sincerely hope it wasn't 2500 failed jobs) they typed all the numbers in manually!

-## So, down to the point, the oneliner:
+## So, down to the point, the one-liner:

 {% highlight shell %}
 $ php artisan queue:retry $(php artisan queue:failed | grep 2017-08-17 | awk '{print $2}')